LovelyBuggies/Nino-hist/README.md

 (.env)$ python -m ipykernel install --user --name nino-hist    # Install nino-hist jupyter kernel
 ```

 You'll need to run `$ source .env/bin/activate` if you open a new shell.
-You can
-use `(.env)$ deactivate` to turn off the environment in your current shell `$ pwd`.
+You can use `(.env)$ deactivate` to turn off the environment in your current shell.

-The final line installs the package into your environment so that you can run
-the code from anywhere as long as the environment is activated.
+The final line installs the package into your environment so that you can run the code from anywhere as long as the environment is activated.

-If, while working on the project, you need any other python packages, such as
-for plotting, add them to the requirements.txt or in setup.py and re-install requirements.txt `(.env)$ pip install -r requirements.txt`.
+If, while working on the project, you need any other python packages, such as for plotting, add them to the "requirements.txt" or in "setup.py" and re-install requirements `(.env)$ pip install -r requirements.txt`.

 Just `$ rm -r .env` if you want to remove this enviroment, and `$ jupyter kernelspec nino-hist` to remove kernel correspondingly.

 ### Conda

-You can set up a development environment using Conda.
+You can also set up a development environment using Conda.
 This is the recommended way, because you can import some large binaries unavailable on PyPI, such as root, and test the latest version.

 ```bash
 $ conda env create -f environment.yml -n nino-hist